SNIPPIK/UnTitles/README.md

 - There is an explicit synchronization of the audio stream
 #### 🌐 Platforms
 - Support for `YouTube`, `Spotify`, `VK`, `Yandex-Music`, `SoundCloud`, `Deezer`
-- Precise search in the absence of audio, through time and names by syllables
+- Precise search in the absence of audio, by time and names by syllables
-- If searching on other platforms in the absence of audio!
+- There is a search on other platforms in the absence of audio!
+- There is support for `related`, inclusion of similar tracks
 - Platforms work in a separate **worker** (thread) for performance
 - Everything is described in detail, there are examples and a bunch of interfaces for typing
 - Easy expansion and addition of new platforms via `Dynamic Loader - Handler`